DigitalSilo/digitalsilo.github.io/_pages/get-started.md

 ## Production environment

-Please send us an email at `start@digitalsilo.io` to obtain the Terraform script and Azure DevOps pipeline's YAML file to run Digital Silo on your Azure subscription.
+Please send us an email to `start@digitalsilo.io` to obtain the Terraform script and Azure DevOps pipeline's YAML file to provision Digital Silo on your Azure subscription.
+Should you wish to customize Digital Silo's infrastructure, we will try to accommodate it if feasible.